dtminnick/readiness/notebooks/4_model_eval.md

 ![](4_model_eval_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-The Pearson residual plot shows a mild curved pattern.
-This suggests some systematic deviation from model assumptions, possibly due to unmodeled nonlinearity or missing interactions.
-The residual variance is larger at the extremes (fitted values near 0 or 1), which is partly expected in logistic regression due to the changing variance structure of the binomial model.
-A few high residual points indicate potential outliers or influential observations.

-Overall, the plot suggests the model captures the main relationship between predictors and the outcome, but may not fully account for all effects, leaving room for refinement.
+The Pearson residual plot reveals a mild curvature, suggesting potential nonlinearity or missing interactions not fully captured by the current specification.
+Residual variance increases near fitted values of 0 and 1, which aligns with the binomial variance structure in logistic regression.
+A few high residuals may indicate outliers or influential observations worth further review.
+Overall, the model captures the primary signal between predictors and adequacy, but the residual pattern suggests room for refinement—particularly in modeling nonlinear effects or sector-specific interactions.

 Show binned residuals.